0xc0dec/solo/CONTEXT.md

 # TODO
 ?
-Allocate uniform buffers per material-object pair because when several changes are made to the shader buffer only the latest is used when render commands are submitted
+Allocate uniform buffers per material-object pair because when several changes are made to the shader buffer only the latest is used when render commands are submitted OR
+Build separate command buffers for objects and submit them separately.
 * Continue with Vulkan backend
 * Handle Vulkan/OpenGL coordinate system differences
 (for example add mesh methods setVertices/setUVs/... as in Unity, make these methods fix coordinates;